use-ink/ink-docs/docs/intro/migrate-to-parachain.md

 ### Similar

-The biggest advantage we have when migrating from `ink!` to `FRAME` is that both are Rust based DSLs, in both cases actual Rust or Rust-like code annotated with attributes which expands into Rust code for handling all the boilerplate for integrating into their respective execution environments.
+The biggest advantage we have when migrating from `ink!` to `FRAME` is that both are Rust based DSLs, in both cases actual Rust (or Rust-like)  code annotated with attributes expands into Rust code for handling all the boilerplate for integrating into their respective execution environments.
 Indeed the modern `FRAME 2.0` was originally inspired by the `ink!` approach of attribute macros annotating Rust code.

 So we can assume that the developer performing the migration is already familiar with Rust and its development environment, which is already a huge headstart for developing with `FRAME`.